-We are entitled under our certificate of incorporation to issue up to 175 million shares of common stock.
-As of the Record Date, we had issued and outstanding approximately [•] million shares of common stock, options to purchase approximately [•] million shares of common stock and approximately [•] million shares of common stock reserved for future issuance of additional option grants under our 2008 Omnibus Equity Incentive Plan.
-Accordingly, as of the Record Date, we have approximately [•] million authorized shares of common stock available for future issuance, including common stock issuable under the Lincoln Park Agreement.
-We do not believe that this is sufficient to meet our future equity financing requirements.
-Other than the Lincoln Park Agreement, we currently have no firm agreements with any third parties for the sale of our securities.
-However, we anticipate seeking equity financing in the near future and we believe that increasing the number of authorized shares of common stock will help ensure that the Company has sufficient authorized shares available for issuance to allow it to pursue equity financing if the Board determines that it would be in the best interests of the Company based on the Company's working capital needs and prevailing market conditions.
+We are entitled under our certificate of incorporation to issue up to 275 million shares of common stock.
+As of the Record Date, we had issued and outstanding [59,327,455] shares of common stock, options to purchase approximately [1.3 million] shares of common stock, approximately [2.2 million] shares of common stock reserved for future issuance of additional option grants under our 2018 Omnibus Equity Incentive Plan, [42.1 million] shares of common stock reserved for issuance on conversion of outstanding warrants, and [28.9 million] shares of common stock reserved for issuance upon conversion of outstanding shares of our preferred stock.
+Accordingly, as of the Record Date, we have approximately [141.2 million] authorized shares of common stock available for future issuance.
+We anticipate seeking equity financing in the near future and we believe that the reverse stock split will help ensure that the Company has sufficient authorized shares of the Company based on the Company's working capital needs and prevailing market conditions.
+To the extent that the Company raises additional funds by issuing additional shares of common stock, its stockholders may experience significant dilution.